-May's actions – just like the ill-fated referendum ploy developed by David Cameron, her predecessor – are designed to keep the Conservatives in power, regardless of potential costs to the British economy.
+This situation turns Brexit – a crucial question for Britain’s future to which partisanship should be subordinate – into a forum for domestic party politics.
+Prime Minister Theresa May’s actions are designed to keep the Conservatives in power, regardless of potential costs to the British economy.
 She is groping for something close to membership of the European customs union, but refuses to share specifics.
 This draws a shroud over negotiations, most notably on the issue of free movement of persons.

-The opposition Labour party, noticing the schism among Conservatives, has become a champion for continued membership of the single market, at least during a transition period, which hard-core Brexiteers oppose.
-Labour's move signals its intention to vote against any agreement presented by the government.
-While masquerading as a promoter of key issues, Labour's actual intention is to bring down May and force an early election.
+The opposition Labour party, noticing the schism among Conservatives, has become a champion for continued membership of the single market, which hard-core Brexiteers oppose.
+Labour’s move signals its intention to vote against any agreement presented by the government.
+While masquerading as a promoter of key issues, Labour’s actual intention is to bring down May and force an early election.

-The prime minister is heading towards a a trap she set for herself, in circumstances almost identical to those that felled Cameron.
-She needs the support of around 60 hard-core Brexiteers in parliament.
-This gives them undue influence over Britain's negotiating position.
+The prime minister is being pushed into a trap she set for herself, in circumstances almost identical to those that felled her predecessor, David Cameron.
+She needs the support of hard-core Brexiteers, who amount to around 60 members of parliament.
+They know this and May knows this, which grants their slim ranks undue influence over Britain’s negotiating position.
 If May does not give them what they want, Brexit could become their chance to oust the prime minister.

-In a newspaper article on 16 September Boris Johnson, the foreign secretary and former mayor of London, wrote about his ideas for a 'mightily successful' Brexit.
-Johnson's grandstanding stole attention from May's impending speech in Florence on 22 September, reignited the leadership debate, and undermined numerous official statements that there is an EU negotiating position supported by all ministers.
+In a newspaper article from 15 September Boris Johnson, the foreign secretary and former mayor of London, wrote about his ideas for a ‘mightily successful’ Brexit.
+Johnson’s grandstanding stole attention away from May’s impending speech in Florence on 22 September, reignited the leadership debate, and undermined numerous official statements that there is an EU negotiating position supported by all ministers.

-The only thing that will come out of this is disorder.
-At best, we can expect a messy negotiation result.
-At worst, no agreement will be reached.
+The only thing come that will come out of this is disorder within government and during negotiations with the EU.
+This will lead to, at best, a miry negotiation result.
+At worst, it is possible that no agreement will be reached.
 The option of extending negotiations beyond the March 2019 deadline seems to be slipping away as well.

-May will need statecraft she has not yet shown to survive a parliamentary debate holding her to account over what has happened so far.
-If she is forced out, a general election is likely.
-The Conservatives loathe the idea of a Labour victory.
-This may be insufficient to prevent Brexiteers from scuppering May's premiership.
+It will require statecraft not yet seen from the embattled prime minister to survive a parliamentary debate holding her to account over what has happened so far.
+If she is forced out, a general election is likely to follow.
+The Conservatives loathe the idea of Labour coming to power; but this may not be enough to prevent hard-core Brexiteers from scuppering May’s premiership.